react-native-camera/react-native-camera/README.md

 An array of barcode types to search for.
 Defaults to all types listed above.
 No effect if `onBarCodeRead` is undefined.

+#### `Android` `onCameraPreviewOutput`

+Similiar to `onBarCodeRead`, the callback provided will be called for each preview output frame that is emitted.
+Note, not every frame will be returned.
+Frames are passed to an asynchronous task that emits them to the event listener.
+The asynchronous task must complete before a new frame can be processed.

+The event contains a `data` property whose value is the frame in the default YCbCr_420_SP (NV21) format encoded as a `Base64` string.

 #### `flashMode`

 Values: